-This service covers the preparation of any mortgage or deed of trust for which you are the mortgagor.
-This service does not include documents pertaining to business, commercial, or rental property.
+This service covers the preparation of any mortgage or deed of trust for which the participant is the mortgagor.
+This service does not include documents pertaining to business, commercial or rental property.

-Notes
+Promissory Notes

-This service covers the preparation of any promissory note for which you are the payer or payee.
+This service covers the preparation of any promissory note for which the participant is the payor or payee.